Lemons, Lavender, & Laundry

 One of life’s little irritations is when you open a drawer and everything slides backwards… or worse, something gets caught on the lip and you have to feel up under the drawer to move the culprit item out of the way just to get the drawer open.

 I have made several attempts to keep things from sliding around in drawers, but they all failed.
-My fist idea was to use double-sided tape in our spice drawer.
+My first idea was to use double-sided tape in our spice drawer.
 I wanted to elevate the tops of the spice jars, so I got a few small strips of wood and used double sided tape to secure them to the bottom of the drawer, but it was not strong enough to hold up to the weight of the spice jars.

 Propping spice jars up with wood slats